JasonTrue/ex_jagaimo_blog/README.md

 - Has some sort of historical archive view (organized by year/month/day)
 - Not important to you, but migrates my old Rails-based database schema to use Ecto conventions, while still (hopefully) having decent-ish greenfield migrations.
+- A tag cloud view (needs to be a bit more flexible.)
+- Filtering the archive by tags (Easy-ish! yay! may have some performance issues with larger databases)

 Things that I'm hoping to work on soon:
-- A tag cloud view
-- Filtering the archive by tags
+- Atom feed
 - Styling
-- Atom feed
 - ElasticSearch full-text search

 Things that I'm hoping to work on eventually: